Reyazahm/Pancap/README.md

 ## 🌈 Overview

 ### TL;DR
-A new image captioning task to seek the minimum text equivalent of images
+- A new image captioning task to seek the minimum text equivalent of images

 ![alt text](./assets/teasor.png)

+- Panoptic captioning aims to generate a comprehensive textual description for an image, which encapsulates all entities, their respective locations and attributes, relationships among entities, as well as global image state.
+- Through an extensive evaluation, our work reveals that state-of-the-art Multi-modal Large Language Models (MLLMs) have limited performance in solving panoptic captioning.
+- To address this task, we propose a effective data engine, contribute a new benchmark, and develop a novel decoupling method.

 ### Contributions
 - New task with new metric